sandeeptasahoo/AndroidTrainingRepository/Design_Partern.md

 java : https://www.geeksforgeeks.org/builder-design-pattern/

+## Adapter pattern
+when the conversion of one data class to another data class is needed, there adapter is used to convert and type cast.

 ## Lazy Initialisation
 when large memory objects are created which can take more ram space while initialising, can use this pattern.
 Here in this pattern, the object will be initialized by the processor when the object is being called for, even when we have declared the object initially while creating the class itself.